Bringing authentic research and data into K-16 classrooms

 History of Data Nuggets

-Because Data Nuggets originated from a partnership of teachers and scientists, they address both the needs of scientists to share their research broadly and improve their communication skills, and of teachers who need resources that address science reform and teach science in an authentic way.
+Because Data Nuggets originated from a partnership of teachers and scientists, they address both the needs of scientists to share their research broadly while developing their communication skills, and of teachers who need resources that address education reform and teach science in an authentic way.

 Data Nuggets are designed and developed by Elizabeth Schultheis and Melissa Kjelvik from Michigan State University.
 They have been under development since 2011 and originated through conversations between science teachers and graduate students during the NSF GK-12 project “New GK-12: Using the STEM Dimensions of Bioenergy Sustainability to Bring Leading-edge Graduate Research to K-12 Learning Settings”.
 This unique opportunity for collaboration between teachers and scientists led to the creation of teacher-inspired resources.
 Teachers shared that they were lacking educational resources that helped their students practice working with real, messy data like that collected during classroom inquiry-based projects.
 Graduate students in the sciences, not surprisingly, have lots of practice working with messy data and surprising results.
 Through this collaboration, Data Nuggets were created to bring real data from current and ongoing research into the classroom and take students through the process of science, from the inception of ideas to the analysis and interpretation of data.